apache/openoffice-org/content/privacy.md

 By using this website, you consent to the collection of this data in the manner and for the purpose described above.

+The Apache OpenOffice application itself does not collect or distribute any of your personal information.